Thomas-Rauter/sqlite_query_manager/README.md

-# Query Manager
+# SQLite Query Manager

-`query_manager` is a Python package designed to efficiently manage and execute SQL queries on SQLite databases.
+`sqlite_query_manager` is a Python package designed to efficiently manage and execute SQL queries on SQLite databases.
 The package supports organizing SQL queries in directories, running them sequentially or selectively, and exporting the results as CSV files.
 It also includes flexible options to rerun all queries, specific queries, or skip those with existing outputs.

 ## Table of Contents